KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/retry-only-failures.md

 :::caution

-This feature is limited to beta-testers.
+This feature is limited to beta-testers: write to support@knapsackpro.com to request early-access.

 :::